Use Big Data to Engage Your People and Grow Your Church

 “One reason so many are opting out of religion, or never opting in to begin with, is that churches are addressing the wrong questions.”

 In short, members leave because they feel their church doesn’t provide enough spiritual engagement.
-Some want more opportunities to serve.
-While other are looking for ways to solve frustrations or doubts.
-Many even feel like church is irrelevant, and list that as the primary reason they leave, or never get involved in church.
+Some want more opportunities to serve, while others are looking for ways to solve frustrations or doubts.
+Many even feel church is irrelevant, and list that as the primary reason they leave, or never get involved in church.

 Keep reading to see more about how you can rethink the decline in church attendance.
 Then learn about big data and how you can use it to reach your communities and retain congregants.

 Not all churches are declining.
-Some are thriving as they discover new ways to meet spiritual and communal needs.
+Some churches are thriving as they discover new ways to meet spiritual and communal needs of those in their congregations and communities.
 One of the newest ways churches can determine these needs is with big data.

 “The typical church is not good at tracking data.
 We keep track of how big the offering is.
 We keep good track of attendance.
 But we honestly don’t use data well,” explains Carl Kuhl of Outreach Magazine.